 Blackwood Primary School offers a free Breakfast service, which runs Monday to Friday from 8:15am - 8:45am.
 Please contact the school office for more information.

 Children can bring their own bottle of water to school.

 Allergies

-A significant number of children and young people in our schools will have allergies and it is important that parents keep the school fully informed on these matters.
+Many children in our schools have allergies, and it is crucial for parents to keep the school informed about these conditions.